roamingBug666/MineKhan-Modded-TESTING/README.md

  - [ ] Make furnaces, looms, etc. actually rotate
  - [ ] Make leaves despawn when not close to wood
  - [ ] Make some items/blocks not appear on the creative inventory (like SW logs)
+### **Crafting**
+ - [x] Make the rest of the door crafting recipes and foolproof
+ - [x] Make the trapdoor crafting recipes and foolproof
+ - [X] Make the blocks to ingots/items crafting recipes
+ - [x] Foolproof the flint n steel crafting recipe
+ - [x] Make the crafting table crafting recipes and foolproof
+ - [x] Foolproof the stick crafting recipe
+ - [ ] Make the furnace crafting recipe
+ - [x] netheritePickaxe (Experimental - diamond pick, two iron picks, and two sticks to craft)
 ### **Overworld**
  - [ ] Add clouds
  - [ ] Dungeons with spawners that work and loot chest/s